Amirul-Hosain/teachers-seminer/README.md

-# Getting Started with Create React App
+# Teachers Seminer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In this project discused how to join a meating.
+You can inspire to seminer.
+You can learn how to handle client.

 ### `npm start`